Yoonla is a website that promises to help us build the ultimate digital lifestyle.

 The Yoonla Process…Simplified.

-You will then send a series of emails to your subscribers (using GetResponse) promoting just ONE program…YOONLA.
+You will then send a series of emails to your subscribers (using GetResponse) mostly promoting just one program…YOONLA.

-Your website will be exactly the same as the one used by (the now) 1.6 million Yoonla members.
+It’s also worth noting that your website will be exactly the same as the one used by the current 1.6 million Yoonla members.

-But you can ONLY get your website up and running if you complete the steps exactly as Reno suggests.
+Remember that you can only get your website up and running if you complete the steps exactly as Reno suggests.

 So that means…